 Using an LMS, L&D departments can achieve an environment where learning opportunities are optimized.
 This is not limited to content or subject matter but also pertains to the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs (Ellis, 2009).
 With corporate training going beyond the physical classroom, LMS can be the gateway that can provide guided and measurable learning without boundaries.

 Not coincidentally, the first LMS appeared at the time the first web browsers became popular (Oliviera et al, 2015).
-They were initially used for delivering articles oriented for content sharing (Nurouzi, 2014), and were seen as virtual versions of classrooms.
-Today’s LMS handles the whole training cycle from the creation of modules to post-training feedback.
-The practical applications for LMS extend to educational institutions, where they serve as the primary vehicle for online classes, and for corporate environments, where they are used for employee training and onboarding (Rouse, 2019).
+They were initially used for delivering articles oriented toward content sharing (Nurouzi, 2014), and were seen as virtual versions of classrooms.
+Today's LMS handles the whole training cycle from the creation of modules to post-training feedback.
+The practical applications for LMS extend to educational institutions, where they serve as the primary vehicle for online classes from STEM subjects to major ones, and for corporate environments, where they are used for employee training and onboarding (Rouse, 2019).
 They help users share media, articles, blogs, meetings, portfolios, and bookmarks.

 What started as humble web pages, corporate LMSs have grown into a global industry that is expected to expand from $1.65 billion in 2017 to $7.12 billion by 2023, with an estimated 28.2% Compound Annual Growth Rate (Markets&Markets, 2018).
 In North America, 70% of learning and development (L&D) departments were found to have been utilizing LMS for their training efforts (Mazareanu, 2020).